 For 2014, the Partnership will focus on two legislative priorities:

-- Extend the sunset date for the Domestic Violence Advisory Council (DVAC).
+- AB 1547 (Gomez): Extend the sunset date for the Domestic Violence Advisory Council (DVAC).
 The Domestic Violence Advisory Council has an important role in ensuring that the voices of domestic violence experts from across the state are heard in the administration of the Comprehensive Statewide Domestic Violence Program, which provides funding for domestic violence shelters and programs across California.
 Currently DVAC is set to sunset on January 1, 2015 and this date must be extended to continue DVAC’s important advisory role.
 Passed Senate Committee Hearing on Public Safety on June 10, 2014.
 Click Here for the fact sheet on the bill.
 Click Here to sign the Request for Signature in support for AB 1547.

 In 2013, all of the Partnership’s priority bills were signed into law!
 We are very grateful to the authors, co-sponsors, and supporters for helping to get these important changes enacted.
 The Partnership’s 2013 priority bills were: